Macaroni and cheese: Prepared and packaged mixes

 The earliest known iteration of boxed macaroni and cheese came from a salesman in St. Louis, Missouri, named Grant Leslie.
 Leslie used rubber bands to attach processed cheese produced by Kraft Foods to boxes of pasta in an attempt to increase pasta sales.
-Kraft hired Leslie and began to produce Kraft Macaroni & Cheese (known as Kraft Dinner or KD in Canada) in 1937 with the slogan "make a meal for four in nine minutes".
-It was an immediate success in the US and Canada amidst the economic hardships of the Depression.
+Kraft hired Leslie and began to produce Kraft Mac & Cheese (known as Kraft Dinner or KD in Canada) in 1937 with the slogan "make a meal for four in nine minutes".
+It was an immediate success in the US and Canada amidst the economic hardships of the Great Depression.
 During the Second World War, rationing led to increased popularity for the product, of which two boxes could be obtained for one food rationing stamp, or one box for 19 cents.

 Packaged macaroni and cheese are now available in frozen form or as boxed ingredients for simplified preparation.
-Boston Market, Michelina's, Kraft Foods, Cracker Barrel, and Stouffer's are some of the more recognizable brands of prepared and frozen macaroni and cheese available in the United States.
-Macaroni and Cheese is also available canned and in microwavable containers.
+Boston Market, Bellisio Foods, Kraft Foods, Cracker Barrel, and Stouffer's are some of the more recognizable brands of prepared and frozen macaroni and cheese available in the United States.
+Macaroni and cheese is also available canned and in microwavable containers.
 "Macaroni and cheese loaf", a deli meat which contains both macaroni and processed cheese bits, can be found in some stores.
-A variety of packaged mixes that are prepared in a sauce pan on the stove or in a microwave oven are available.
+A variety of packaged mixes that are prepared in a saucepan on the stove or in a microwave oven are available.
 Some different products on the market use this basic formulation with minor variations in ingredients.

 Although high in carbohydrates, calories, fat, and salt, macaroni and cheese is a source of protein and certain variations of the dish can decrease the negative health aspects.